Yesterday

 “Why fight the pain and take that hit when most of these bills aren’t even going to the president’s desk?” one leadership aide said.

-It is difficult to see how Speaker Pelosi will corral the Democratic votes she needs to pass health care reform in the absence of the tried and true quid pro quo earmarks, but Senator Jim DeMint has wasted no time in calling her bluff:
+It is difficult to see how Speaker Pelosi will corral the Democratic votes she needs to pass health care reform in the absence of the tried and true quid pro quo earmarks, but Senator Jim DeMint has wasted no time in

 U.S. Senator Jim DeMint (R-South Carolina), chairman of the Senate Steering Committee, commended U.S. House Speaker Nancy Pelosi for considering a one-year earmark ban and pledged to force a vote this week on a similar earmark ban in the U.S. Senate.